snrnats/doc-centre/docfx_project/pro/api/shipments/getting_collection_notes.md

 PRO returns a collection note listing the contents of all of the shipments that meet all of the criteria you specified.

 > [!NOTE]
-> For full reference information on the **Get Collection Note by Query** endpoint, see LINK HERE.
+> For full reference information on the **Get Collection Note by Query** endpoint, see the Shipments data contract.

 # [Example Get Collection Note by Query Request](#tab/get-collection-note-by-query-request)